Mark Seymour: 2011–present: Mark Seymour & The Undertow

 In 2011, Seymour formed and began recording and with a band again.
 The band, titled Mark Seymour & The Undertow released Undertow in May 2011.

 In 2013, Mark Seymour & The Undertow released Seventh Heaven Club, an album which paid homage to love songs, featuring tracks by Bob Dylan, Dave Dobbyn, Otis Redding, Neil Young, Tom Petty and Lucinda Williams.

 Mark Seymour & The Undertow released the album Roll Back The Stone on 24 March 2015.
 It was recorded live at Melbourne's Bakehouse Studios and featured 24 tracks from Seymour's back catalogue, stretching back to 1985, reinterpreted by The Undertow.

 In 2020, Seymour released his tenth non-Hunters studio album (and fourth as Mark Seymour & The Undertow), titled Slow Dawn.

-In 2023, he collaborated with synthwave group September '87, providing lyrics and lead vocals to their track Room Service.

 In 2024, Seymour's eleventh non-Hunters studio album (and fifth with Mark Seymour & The Undertow), The Boxer, was released.

 Personal life

-Seymour married his wife Jo in 1994; they have two daughters, Eva and Hannah.
+Seymour was divorced from Jo Vautier in 2023.
+They were married for 29 years.
+They have two daughters, Eva and Hannah.

+His long standing girlfriend is singer Linda Bull.

 Both of Seymour's parents and his two sisters were teachers, so following on from their careers Seymour became a teacher for about ten weeks but decided to focus on becoming a musician.

 In 2008, Seymour released his memoir, Thirteen Tonne Theory, which was published by Penguin Books, detailing his experiences with Hunters & Collectors.

-Seymour suffered an Achilles injury when he was 23 and has accumulated scar tissue on both knees.